 - Fraud.
 Your spouse made false statements, and you agreed to marry them based on a belief that the statements were true.

 - A physical impairment, which includes sexual impotence that prevented you and your spouse from consummating your marriage.

 However, if you knew about your spouse’s impotence before you married them, you can’t use that as a ground to nullify your marriage.

 Tommalieh Law Can Help You Divorce Your Spouse In Prison

-To schedule a free initial consultation, call us today at (708) 232-0017, or chat with us online to learn how we can help.
+To schedule a free initial consultation, call us today at (708) 232-0017, or contact us online to learn how we can help.